-That’s exactly how TransferWise operates!
+That’s exactly how Wise operates!

-TransferWise is a peer-to-peer money transfer service that matches your GBP-INR request to an equivalent outward remittance from India to the UK.
+For example, your GBP-INR request from the UK is matched to an equivalent outward remittance from India to the UK.

-With a simple, secure swap, the money never physically leaves the country and TransferWise eliminates high bank fees saving a lot in the process.
+With a simple, secure swap, the money never physically leaves the borders, and Wise eliminates high bank fees saving a lot.

-This allows TransferWise to allow cheap money transfers by passing on the benefits to end-users.
+This allows Wise to allow cheap international money transfers by passing on the benefits to you.

-TransferWise converts UK Pounds to Indian Rupees at the given rate, and your recipient gets paid the amount in Indian Rupees from TransfweWise’s bank account in India.
+Wise converts the UK Pounds to Indian Rupees (in this example) at the shown rate, and your recipient gets paid the amount in Indian Rupees from Wise’s bank account in India.

-For a £1000 to Indian Rupees transfer, that’s £5.97.
+For a 1000 GBP to Indian Rupees transfer, that’s £4.77.

 Now you might think that that’s a lot.

 But it’s better than the overall deal you get via banks.
 Let’s look at this again.

 Wise (ex-TransferWise) uses the real mid-market exchange rate – the rate that you see on Google when you search GBP to INR.